-25 To account for the possibility that investors may be attracted to analysts with a superior forecasting record we use of an alternative diversity measure, which accounts for analysts' past forecasting ability.
+24To account for the possibility that investors may be attracted to analysts with a superior forecasting record, we use an alternative diversity measure, which accounts for analysts' past forecasting ability.
 This measure is constructed using weights that are proportional to analysts' forecasting accuracy over the past four quarters.
-Our results are robust to the use of this weighted diversity measure and are available on request.
+Our results are robust to the use of this weighted diversity measure.